Leader and Follower Communication

 # Introduction

 Since the Wallet can't trust the dApp hosting the client, it can't pass sensitive data through to the SDK, because that's hosted on the dApp and would mean the dApp could get access to that sensitive data (e.g. the private key), which would be an unacceptable security compromise.
-The 'Leader and Follower' solution allows communication between the leader and the follower without the dApp being able to intercept the data, allowing the Wallet to have two instances of itself running for reasons described below.
+The 'Leader and Follower' solution allows communication between the leader

 If iframes are removed from the DOM, it kills the instance and when added back to the DOM it reloads itself.
-Also, if you move an iframe using JavaScript it also reloads itself - so there is no such thing as magic iframes.
+Also, if you move an iframe using JavaScript it also reloads itself - so there is no such thing as magic iframes

 As the Wallet needs to be authenticated and then never reloaded due to it holding the user's private key in memory, this causes a bit of a problem.
 Front-end apps of today use awesome frameworks like Angular and React, and developers want to take advantage of lazy loading and other solid approaches.
-If you just had one instance which never got removed from the DOM it would only work on a very basic Web app, hence where the leader and follower come in.
+If you just had one instance which never got removed from the DOM it would only work on a very basic Web app, hence where the leader

 # What is a Leader Instance?

-The leader is the authenticated instance which never gets removed from the DOM or moved.
-The leader is the communication window which speaks to the SDK.
-This is in charge of spawning up a new follower instance and runs the show.
+instance and runs the show.
 Your dApp will only ever speak to the leader when it needs to perform SDK calls.
-All event listeners and messages will be sent to the parent from the leader.
-You MUST only ever have 1 leader - the SDK will throw errors if you ever have more then one.
+All event listeners and messages will be sent to the parent from the leader

-The leader instance will be in an iframe hidden away in the start of the <body> and invisible.
-Once the user has logged in, the authenticationCompleted event is fired and the leader is completely authenticated.
+event is fired and the leader is completely authenticated.
 Any sensitive data passed between the leader and the follower is RSA-encrypted so nobody can decrypt it, including the dApp.
 The leader will keep everything in sync going forward (like nonces, blocks etc).

-You should never use the leader instance to show the standard UI as it doesn't route to certain views - it's mainly used for the communication, approval modals, KYC process and player protection.
-If you want to show any other Wallet UI please use a follower instance to do that.
+instance to show the standard UI as it doesn't route to certain views - it's mainly used for the communication, approval modals, KYC process and player protection.
+If you want to show any other Wallet UI please use a follower

 # What is a Follower?

 The follower is an instance you can spawn and destroy whenever you want.
 This is what you would use to show content on the UI for the Wallet.
-You can only ever have 1 leader and 1 follower, due to synchronisation being essential.
-This is a fixed limit.
+You can only ever have 1 leader

-You must only ever spawn a follower when the authenticationCompleted event has fired and you know the leader instance is authenticated.
-You can also check this by using the isAuthenticated SDK method.
-This again is all shown in the Wallet integration test app.
+event has fired and you know the leader instance is authenticated.
+You can also check this by using the isAuthenticated

 # Secure Communication Between the Leader and Follower

-The leader and the follower communicate using the Broadcast Channel Api, or via cookies.
-Safari and Edge do not support the native Broadcast Channel API so they communicate by saving and reading cookies.
+, or via cookies.
+Safari and Edge do not support the native Broadcast Channel API

 As you can see in the above flow, all data passed between the instances is encrypted, meaning if someone did get to that data it's useless without the RSA private key.
 This private key is never exposed and is held in memory within the instances.